Friday, June 11, 2021

 Retrieved From: Pennsylvania Newspaper Archive

-Another potential influence of the disaster may stem from a wildfire that damaged a portion of the bridge in 1875, three years before the disaster.
+Another aspect to consider is that three years before the disaster, a wildfire had damaged a portion of the bridge.
 Two spans, comprising 53 feet, were burned, forcing the railroad to suspend operations until the trestle was repaired.
-Could the fire have further weakened the trestle that was already suffering from excessive loads it was not designed to carry?
-We will never know for sure.
+Could the fire have further weakened the trestle more than what was believed?
+Were the repairs made correctly?
+We will never know for certain.

-The railroad responded to the collapse by deciding not to rebuild the trestle.
-A new track was constructed around the hollow to eliminate a bridge crossing altogether.
-Perhaps questioning the integrity of their other trestles, the railroad added additional structural supports to their remaining structures.
+The railroad responded to the disaster by deciding not to rebuild the trestle.
+A new track was eventually constructed around the hollow to eliminate a bridge crossing altogether.
+Perhaps questioning the integrity of their other trestles, the company added additional structural supports to their remaining structures.

 A LiDAR image of the Miller's Spring Trestle site showing the embankments from the original trestle and the track that was built to eliminate the bridge